 So we did the user test.
 We confirmed that device-tailored metrics were a more accurate approach to measure user experience.

 The other approach was about user-tailored metrics, and specifically the context of use that we were targeting was blind user accessing the Web using the JAWS screen reader.
-We evaluated pages according to their specific profiles, and in order to validate the metric we are we deployed the accessibility scores as linked annotations so the annotations were able to say to what extent the page that was linked was accessible.
+We evaluated pages according to their specific profiles, and in order to validate the metric we deployed the accessibility scores as linked annotations so the annotations were able to say to what extent the page that was linked was accessible.

 So in our experiment, we found that annotations with accessibility scores were able to increase user orientation.